anshitraj/zama-microlending/README.md

 The React app uses the Relayer SDK to encrypt borrower inputs (income, repayment score, debt, loan amount) in the browser before sending them on-chain.
 The SDK's `createEncryptedInput` API registers inputs and returns encrypted handles plus an attestation.

 ### On-Chain Confidential Computation
 The `ConfidentialLending` smart contract accepts `externalEuint*` parameters and a proof.
 It converts them to encrypted handles using `FHE.fromExternal()`, then computes the risk score homomorphically with `FHE.add`, `FHE.sub`, and `FHE.mul`.
-It compares the score against a plaintext threshold using `FHE.gte` and uses `FHE.select` to produce an encrypted approval flag.
-Decryption rights are granted via `FHE.allow()`.
+It compares the score against a plaintext threshold using `FHE.ge` and uses `FHE.select` to produce an encrypted approval flag.
+Decryption rights are granted via `FHE.allowForDecryption()` following Zama's best practices.

 ### User Decryption
 The borrower can call `getMyApplication()` to fetch their encrypted score and approval flag.
 The frontend then uses the Relayer SDK to perform a user decryption flow: it prepares EIP-712 typed data, asks the user to sign it, and sends the signature to the relayer which returns the plaintext.